• Features

 Quick sign up | No credit card required

-How to add a GIF on iPhone
+How to send a GIF in iMessage

-Here’s how to add GIF to text on an iPhone:
+Here’s how to get GIFs on iPhone:

-1. Using the messages app (iMessage)
+1. Using the Messages app (iMessage)

-1. Open the messages app
+1. Open the Messages app

 2. Choose an existing conversation or start a new one